savq/melange-nvim/README.md

 🚧 **WORK IN PROGRESS** 🚧

-## TODO
-  - Screenshot
+**TODO:** Screenshot or logo
-  - Logo
-  - Distribute cold colors better

 # Meλanʒe

-Melange is a dark color scheme with a warm, moderate contrast color palette;
-written for Neovim, and with tree-sitter support.
+Melange is a dark color scheme with a warm, moderate contrast color palette, and with tree-sitter support.

 ## Requirements